acanalis/acanalis.github.io/content/es/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Materiales Compuestos
+- Data Science
-- Programación
+- Automatización
 - Educación

 # Education to show in About widget